mwalmsley/bulk-euclid-cutouts/README.md

 - `base_dir` (the location where all data is saved from all pipeline runs)
 - `name` (the subdirectory within `base_dir` where the data from this pipeline run is saved).

+## Installing locally

+    conda create -p .conda python==3.10

+Then pip install just like on Datalabs.

+The Euclid package on Datalabs is not yet available outside Datalabs and so you cannot download any Euclid data, unfortunately.